CLASSIFICATION NUMBER 8412

-Skills: Must be able to read the English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners solvents, chemicals, fertilizers and similar products used in groundskeeping.
+Skills: The ability to read the English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners solvents, chemicals, fertilizers and similar products used in groundskeeping is required.
 Skill in the proper operation and maintenance of grounds maintenance tools, equipment, and machinery is required.
 The ability to perform arboricultural work as prescribed in the certification is required.
 The ability to safely climb trees for arboricultural work is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 The ability to identify and eradicate disease or insect damage to plant and turf materials is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Certification: Certification by the International Society of Arboriculture as a Certified Arborist is required.
 Licensing by the State of Missouri as a Certified Public Operator, License Category 3, for Spraying Pesticides is required.